commitizen-tools/commitizen/docs/bump.md

 ### `--increment-mode`

-By default, `--increment-mode` is set to `linear`, which ensures taht bumping pre-releases _maintains linearity_: bumping of a pre-release with lower precedence than the current pre-release phase maintains the current phase of higher precedence.
+By default, `--increment-mode` is set to `linear`, which ensures that bumping pre-releases _maintains linearity_: bumping of a pre-release with lower precedence than the current pre-release phase maintains the current phase of higher precedence.
 For example, if the current version is `1.0.0b1` then bumping with `--prerelease alpha` will continue to bump the “beta” phase.

 Setting `--increment-mode` to `exact` instructs `cz bump` to instead apply the exact changes that have been specified with `--increment` or determined from the commit log.
 For example, `--prerelease beta` will always result in a `b` tag, and `--increment PATCH` will always increase the patch component.

 Below are some examples that illustrate the difference in behavior: